zahidalidev/CS-Material/ROR.md

 ### Application server vs Web server
 - A **web server** accepts and fulfills requests from clients for static content (i.e., HTML pages, files, images, and videos) from a website.
 Web servers handle HTTP requests and responses only.
 - An **application server** exposes business logic to the clients, which generates dynamic content.
 It is a software framework that transforms data to provide the specialized functionality offered by a business, service, or application.
 Application servers enhance the interactive parts of a website that can appear differently depending on the context of the request.

+### How encryption VS hashing works
+- Since **encryption** is two-way, the data can be decrypted so it is readable again. **Hashing**, on the other hand, is one-way, meaning the plaintext is scrambled into a unique digest, through the use of a salt, that cannot be decrypted.